-United Way Greatest Community Needs Fund
+United Way Collective Impact Fund

 United Way Youth Venture helps to empower young people by providing them all the tools necessary to create civic-minded organizations, clubs or businesses.
-Students interested in launching a team work with an adult Champion within each collaborating partner, identifying an ally (non-controlling adult mentor) to work through the application process, to help make their idea a tangible project benefiting the greater community.
-Success is measured not only by the number of teams launched, but also by measurement of personal and academic indicators before and during participation in the program.
+Students interested in launching a team, work with an adult Champion within each collaborating partner, identifying an ally (non-controlling adult mentor) to work through the application process, to help make their idea a tangible project benefiting the greater community.
+Success is measured not only by the number of teams launched but also by measurement of personal and academic indicators before and during participation in the program.

 UWYV does not have a clear point of exit, or end; as the program is truly transformative in nature, and creates such investment and ownership on the part of leading participants that many youth continue to engage in the program, and support their venture after they graduate from high school.

 A Venture can be any youth-created, youth-led organization designed to provide a positive lasting benefit in a school, neighborhood, or larger community.
 Participants are granted access to a variety of resources, including: skill-building workshops and trainings, grant and scholarship opportunities, media opportunities and up to $1,000 in seed capital needed to launch their organizations.

 In North Central Massachusetts, the program now touches over 8,000 students.
 To learn more, click here.

 United Way Early Childhood Literacy Initiative – Did you know that studies show that on average in middle-income homes, there are 13 age-appropriate books per child?
 In low-income homes, there is ONE book per 300 children.
 Did you know that kindergarten preparedness directly improves 3rd-grade reading skills?
 And that better 3rd-grade reading levels improve graduation rates?